AnyChart/AnyChart-Ember/README.md

 * or `yarn global add ember-anychart`

 ###Install plugin into project
-To install **ember-anychart** plugin into your ember project navigate to project directory and first download package:
+To install **ember-anychart** plugin into your ember project navigate to project directory and install package:

 * `npm install --save ember-anychart`
 * or `ember install --save ember-anychart`